tcdl/msb/README.md

 ### AMQP / RabbitMQ

 The AMQP adapter is tested with RabbitMQ and it implements a limited topology for simplification.
 One exchange is created per topic and a queue is created for every group of similar services, configured using a groupId.
 This means that you can have different types of services listening on the same topic, and multiple processes of the same type of service would receive a fair distribution of messages.

-### Kafka

-The Kafka adapter uses the Kafka 8.2 High-level Producer/Consumer APIs, which fairly distributes messages to consumer groups using partition allocation by Zookeeper.
-The Kafka adapter is highly experimental and does not handle many situations related to rebalancing and clustering.

 ## API